McCarthy, Alaska: Geography and location

 McCarthy is 120 mi northeast of Cordova at the foot of the Wrangell Mountains.
 According to the United States Census Bureau, the CDP of McCarthy has a total area of 148.3 sqmi.
 None of the area is covered with water.
 It is connected to the outside world via the McCarthy Road spur of the Edgerton Highway from Chitina, and must be passed through to reach Kennecott, which is also within the McCarthy CDP.
 Historically, from the end of the road one had to cross the Kennecott River and then a smaller stream using manually propelled ropeways, but a footbridge was built in 1997.
 Visitors can walk to McCarthy in about 15 minutes, although shuttle vans and buses are available during the tourist season from the bridge to both McCarthy and Kennecott.
 A private service bridge for vehicle traffic was constructed in 2004 downstream from the footbridge, but use is only available to residents, businesses, and the National Park Service for an annual fee.

 Climate

-McCarthy has a subarctic climate (Köppen: Dfc).
+McCarthy has a subarctic climate (Köppen: Dsc), featuring cold winters and short, mild summers.
+Diurnal temperature variation is particularly high (up to 17*C) during spring and summer (resulting in cool summer nights despite the long hours of daylight), but not so much during fall and winter.